julelang/jule/src/julec/README.md

 # Source Directory

-This directory includes source codes of JuleC. <br>
+This directory includes source codes of julec. <br>
 It is recommended to have your terminal in this directory to have a good development experience.

-JuleC is designed to be in the `bin` directory. \
+julec is designed to be in the `bin` directory. \
 That is, the ready-to-use compiler will be in the `bin` directory located in the home directory. \
 That's why paths are adjusted accordingly.

-# Introduction to JuleC
+# Introduction to julec

 > Some important parts of the reference compiler are publicly available in the standard library.
 See [`std/jule`](https://github.com/julelang/jule/tree/master/std/jule) library.

-JuleC has a structure that handles processes step by step. \
+julec has a structure that handles processes step by step. \
 The working principle of the compiler roughly consists of the steps described below.

 After obtaining the source code, the first step is to perform lexical analysis.